underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 ~~~
 </div>

-Now find the *average score* across all films:
+Starting with `directors` again, find the *average score* across all films:

 <div class="solution">
 We cache the list of films in a variable because we use it twice---once to calculate the sum of the ratings and once to fetch the number of films: